 Comparing Features and Add-ons

-When you rent an RV, you’ll want to consider what features matter most.
+When you rent an RV, you’ll want to consider which features matter most.
 Some RV owners provide more add-ons than others.
 Some charge for these extras; others don’t.
 You can use the RVshare platform to compare.
-Here’s what we considered before making our final choice:

 - Rental rates

-- Communication with RV owner
+- Communication with the RV owner

 - Miles allowance